On-demand pay lets employees get a portion of their next paycheck early. Here's how Clair levels up this benefit.

 The process is equally transparent and simple for employees.
 Hourly and salaried employees can sign up as soon as Clair On-Demand Pay is enabled.
 Employees can manage transactions and access their pay immediately using Clair’s app.

 Importantly, Clair does not charge employees any fees for using on-demand services.
 On-demand advances do not carry any transaction charges or interest rates.
 Clair instead monetizes through interchange fees linked to its debit Mastercard that users receive when they sign up.

-Clair further empowers users by offering free spending and saving accounts, as well as accessible financial tools and services including mobile wallet support, no-fee in-network ATM access, savings reminders, virtual check mailing, and free domestic ACH transfers.
+Clair further empowers users by offering free spending and saving accounts, as well as accessible financial tools and services including mobile wallet support, no-fee in-network ATM access, savings reminders, virtual check mailing, and domestic ACH transfers.